-Subject to Article 8 (Overtime) a normal work day shall be between six (6) hours and seven hours and forty minutes (7.67) per day for operators.
-For the office staff a normal work day shall be eight (8) hours.

-A normal work day for operators working a Compressed Work Week shall be nine hours and thirty-five minutes (9.58 hours).
-A normal work day for office and maintenance staff working a Compressed Work Week shall be ten (10) hours.
+- a) Subject to Article 8 (Overtime) a normal work day shall be between six (6) hours and seven hours and forty minutes (7.67) per day for full time operators.
+For full time office and maintenance staff a normal work day shall be eight (8) hours. - b) A normal work day for full time operators working a Compressed Work Week shall be nine hours and thirty-five minutes (9.58 hours).
+A normal work day for full time office and maintenance staff working a Compressed Work Week shall be ten (10) hours.